 In this Challenge, students will learn about saving and investing money.
-They will research and follow three, different stocks from three different sectors (i.e. banks/insurance companies, retail companies, oil companies, automotive companies, agricultural companies, or mining/forestry companies) for a one-month period.
+They will research and follow three, different stocks from three different sectors in the Canadian Stock Market (i.e. banks/insurance companies, retail companies, oil companies, automotive companies, agricultural companies, or mining/forestry companies) for a one-month period.
 On a daily basis, students will record and track the stocks and chart the results.
 At the end of the month, students will summarize their findings, reflect on the stocks' performance by answering the questions below, and understand the concept of "diversification."
 Students will also compare their investment decisions to saving money in a bank account.
+Please note that entries are to be completed individually.